falcie1337/neovim.nvim/README.md

 ### Getting Started

-See [Effective Neovim: Instant IDE](https://youtu.be/stqUbv-5u2s), covering the previous version.
+You can see [Effective Neovim: Instant IDE](https://youtu.be/stqUbv-5u2s), covering the previous version.
 Note: The install via init.lua is outdated, please follow the install instructions in this file instead.
-An updated video is coming soon.
+They say an updated video is coming soon, however it hasn't come out yet.

+I also recommend watching the [typecraft's playlist](https://www.youtube.com/playlist?list=PLsz00TDipIffreIaUNk64KxTIkQaGguqn) on configuring neovim from scratch, it's nice, simple and straight to the point, it will give you some basic knowledge of how things should work when working on your neovim configuration, and he covers from getting a custom colorscheme all the way to implementing a debugger.
+I definitely think it's worth checking it out.

+If you want to get even deeper into it, i suggest giving a look into The Primeagen's [secondary channel](https://www.youtube.com/@TheVimeagen), at the moment i'm writing this, he posted some long (40 min+) vods configuring neovim from scratch with the lazy.nvim package manager, and he also just talks a lot about Vim and Neovim, so why not checking the man out? ;)

 ### Recommended Steps

-[Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this repo (so that you have your own copy that you can modify) and then installing you can install to your machine using the methods above.
+[Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) kickstart-modular.nvim (so that you have your own copy that you can modify) and then installing you can install to your machine using the methods above.

 > **NOTE**
 > Your fork's url will be something like this: `https://github.com/<your_github_username>/kickstart-modular.nvim.git`